DataDog/documentation/content/en/agent/autodiscovery/template_variables.md

 further_reading:
 - link: "/agent/autodiscovery/integrations"
   tag: "Documentation"
-  text: "Create and load an Autodiscovery Integration Template"
+  text: "Create and load an Autodiscovery integration template"
 - link: "/agent/autodiscovery/ad_identifiers"
   tag: "Documentation"
-  text: "Match a container with the corresponding Integration Template"
+  text: "Match a container with the corresponding integration template"
 - link: "/agent/autodiscovery/management"
   tag: "Documentation"
-  text: "Manage which Container to include in the Agent Autodiscovery"
+  text: "Manage which container to include in the Agent Autodiscovery"
 ---

-Use the following Template Variables when configuring Autodiscovery in order to dynamically assign your containers values:
+Use the following template variables when configuring Autodiscovery in order to dynamically assign your container's values:

 | Template Variable           | Description                                                                                                                                                                                                 |